Home Assistant: Proxmox VE 8.0 Quick Start Guide

 Note 1: If your server is plugged into the network it should grab a DHCP address and populate the other information.
 I strongly recommend either using a static IP, or create a DHCP reservation for this server.
 You don’t want the IP to change on you.

 Note 2: Put some thought into the Proxmox hostname you want to use.
 YOU CAN’T change this later or Proxmox will have serious (likely unrecoverable) problems.
-I’d use something generic like proxmox1.
+I’d use something generic like proxmox1.local.

 Proxmox Post Install Configuration